gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 on:
   push:
     branches:
-      - main  # Set a branch to deploy
+      - main  # Set a branch that will trigger a deployment
   pull_request:

 jobs: